aftco/aftco.github.io/_posts/2014-02-20-14-24-what-do-you-do-detroit-pistons-with-playoffs-fleeting-and-futures-on-the-line.md

 >
 > They responded by losing both games by double-digit margins.

-Certainly not heading the right direction, even with the coaching change..
+Certainly not heading the right direction..